 For an example of parts that are hard to reach, check out my embed above and try to navigate between the dinos.
 I actually carefully stuck my camera between some models to snap pictures from below, and I took some pictures through the holes on the sides of the box.

-For more tips on selecting a good camera, models and lighting conditions, see our tutorial ’How to set up a successful photogrammetry project’
+For more tips on selecting a good camera, model, and lighting conditions, see our tutorial ’How to set up a successful photogrammetry project’.